Advisement Information & Policies for Faculty and Staff

-All campus employees, particularly department chairs and academic advisors who readily access advisee academic information, should become familiar with the Family Educational Rights and Privacy Act (FERPA) referenced in the Undergraduate College Catalog.
-FERPA is the law that established the parameters for the release of student information by the College.
+All campus employees, particularly department chairs and academic advisors who readily access advisee academic information, should become familiar with the Family Educational Rights and Privacy Act (FERPA).
+FERPA is the law that established parameters for the release of student information by the College.

 Any questions pertaining to the release of student information and what might be considered confidential should be directed to the registrar, 518-564-2100.
 Every effort must be made to protect the confidentiality of advisee academic information and to limit access to the places where such information may be stored.
 For example, when advisees' files are not in use they should be well concealed and kept in a locked desk or office.
 Advisor's computers should never be left open and unattended enabling others to access advisees' records electronically.

 The National Academic Advising Association (NACADA) is an organization of professional advisors, faculty, administrators, and students and others from a variety of settings who do academic advising or otherwise work to promote quality academic advising on college and university campuses.
 Anyone interested in learning about NACADA and the professional status that is attributed to the practice of academic advisement are encouraged to visit NACADA's website for information.